kibinzxc/ERP-system-PHCR/README.md

-# Enterprise Resource Planning System
+# 🏢 Enterprise Resource Planning System

- An **Enterprise Resource System** (ERS) is a *software solution that integrates business processes using advanced technologies like data analytics.
-It enhances efficiency, automates tasks, and provides valuable insights for informed decision-making within organizations.*
+An **Enterprise Resource Planning (ERP)** system designed to streamline and integrate the core business processes of an organization.
+This software solution incorporates data analytics to enhance operational efficiency, automate repetitive tasks, and provide actionable insights for smarter decision-making.

-## Capstone | CVSU Imus
+## 📚 Capstone Project | CvSU Imus

-> In Compliance to METHODS OF RESEARCH (DCIT 60A) & SYSTEM ANALYSIS AND DESIGN (INSY 55)
-### Professor/s:
+Developed in compliance with the following subjects:

-- METHODS OF RESEARCH (DCIT 60A) - **Rhoel Sarino**
+- **METHODS OF RESEARCH (DCIT 60A)**
+  *Professor: Rhoel Sarino*

-- SYSTEM ANALYSIS AND DESIGN (INSY 55) - **Sherilyn Fajutagana**
+- **SYSTEM ANALYSIS AND DESIGN (INSY 55)**
+  *Professor: Sherilyn Fajutagana*

-### Client / Company:
+## 🏬 Client / Company

-- Pizza Hut Chino Roces
+**Pizza Hut – Chino Roces Branch**

+This ERP system was tailored for the operational needs of Pizza Hut Chino Roces, aiming to improve their internal processes through automation and centralized data handling.

+## 🛠️ Technologies Used

+*(Add this section if you'd like to specify tools, frameworks, or languages used in the system)*

+## 🙌 Developers

+*(Optionally list your team members here if part of a group capstone)*

+## 📄 License

+This project is licensed under the [MIT License](./LICENSE)